Co2 Tolerance 4 Runners

 - Co2 improves recovery and fatigue after exercise.
 The key to eliminating metabolic acidosis and repairing muscle damage after exercise is carbon dioxide.
 Co2 is an antioxidant and prevents oxidative stress.

 - Co2 improves performance and endurance.
+The two necessary fuels for muscle efficiency are glucose and oxygen.
+It’s not as simple as breathing in more oxygen to help the muscles perform well.
+What typically doesn’t get explained in this process is the body’s necessary use of Carbon Dioxide (Co2).
+When you run, your heart rate and breathing quicken as a normal response to the body moving faster.
 Nasal Breathing during exercise improves the Co2 tolerance and leads to greater Heart Rate Variability and easier recovery time.
-Your fitness is largely defined by your ability to tolerate carbon dioxide levels in order to use oxygen efficiently.
-Which seems counter intuitive to what we’ve been taught all these years.
+Your fitness is largely defined by your ability to tolerate carbon dioxide levels in order to use oxygen efficiently — which seems counterintuitive to what we’ve been taught all these years.

 - Co2 improves Brain health.
 Doctors use Co2 therapy for Epileptic seizures.
 Administering Co2 has been shown to suppress the convulsion during the acute seizure attack within 1 minute.
 One other fascinating fact is there are carbon dioxide chemoreceptors in the cerebellum, the part of the brain that regulates balance.
 So breathing affects balance and the vestibular system adjusts breathing.
 Fascinating!

 Are you a physical therapist wanting to implement CO2 tolerance with your patients?